NZBarr/NZBarr-Desktop/README.md

 NZBarr does not include media, Usenet access, indexer access, or downloader software.
 You need your own Usenet provider, NZB files, and optional downloader setup.

-This open-source checkout runs as `NZBarr-GIT`.
-It uses a separate app name, app ID, and data folder so it can live next to a private or older NZBarr install.

 ## What NZBarr Can Do

 - Import `.nzb` and `.nzb.gz` files into a local SQLite library.